 We are not told what these men had done, but it is clear that Paul had made a judgment concerning them.
 It may have been some personal sins, or it may have had something to do with false teaching.

 That raises the question, “Can we bring judgment against false teaching?”
 The answer is “Yes.”

-Christ often spoke against the false religions of his day, excoriating the Pharisees, Scribes and Sadducees time and time again.
-And notice John’s strong words in Matthew 3:7: “But when he saw many of the Pharisees and Sadducees coming to his baptism, he said unto them, Ye offspring of vipers, who warned you to flee from the wrath to come?”
+Christ often spoke against the false religions of his day, excoriating the Pharisees, Scribes, and Sadducees time and time again.
+And notice John’s strong words in Matthew 3:7: “But when he saw many of the Pharisees and Sadducees coming for baptism, he said to them, "You brood of vipers, who warned you to flee from the wrath to come?”
 I would say that calling them the sons of snakes is pretty strong language.
 These sects claimed they were Jews, but they had their own set of rules in addition to what God had given, and thus we have these three “denominations” that had the Law of Moses, but their own doctrines in addition.
-Would that be similar today to the various denominations that have the Bible, but who also have their own creeds, manuals and catechisms in addition, which sometimes say things that contradict the Bible?
+Would that be similar today to the various denominations that have the Bible, but who also have their own creeds, manuals, and catechisms in addition, which sometimes say things that contradict the Bible?